Soya Chunks: Uses, Benefits, Side Effects By Dr. Smita Barode

 Table of Contents

-Soya chunks are derived from soya beans and the following are the properties of soya chunks:
+Soya chunks are derived from soya beans, and the following are the properties of soya chunks:

 The potential soya chunks benefits are:

 Soya chunks may reduce cholesterol levels.
-It contains protein and isoflavones (genistein and daidzein).
-A randomized control study showed that regular consumption of protein may decrease cholesterol levels.4 The soya chunks are less in carbohydrates and rich in protein sources which may help in decreasing cholesterol levels.
-If you have cholesterol-related issues consult your doctor and do not self-medicate.
+It contains protein and isoflavones (genistein and daidzein)6.
+A randomised controlled study7 showed that regular consumption of protein may decrease cholesterol levels.The soya chunks are less in carbohydrates and rich in protein sources, which may help in decreasing cholesterol levels.
+If you have cholesterol-related issues, consult your doctor and do not self-medicate.

 Another health benefit of soya chunks is that vegetarians and vegans who do not consume meat-based products can potentially get their source of daily protein from them.
-Soya chunks are rich in proteins and are plant-based.
+Soya chunks are rich in protein and are plant-based.

 Though there are studies that show the benefits of soya chunks in various conditions, these are insufficient and there is a need for further studies to establish the true extent of the benefits of soya chunks on human health.